Our commitment to data protection

 legislation to strengthen and unify data protection laws for all

 individuals within the European Union.
-The regulation becomes effective
+The regulation came into effect

 As an EU business, founded and run by EU (German) citizens,